German radio intelligence operations during World War II: British ciphers captured

 In the summer of 1942, a German submarine operating in the eastern Mediterranean captured a ship on which was found a complete set of radio codes used jointly by services of the British armed forces in the Mediterranean theatre from Gibraltar to Egypt.
 The security of radio communication in this area was a matter of vital concern in safeguarding the British supply line.
 The submarine, which had been assigned to other tasks, was immediately recalled after reporting this valuable prize.
 Because it was then possible to decrypt rapidly all British radio communications using these codes, German countermeasures at sea and in the air were especially successful for the next two weeks.
 Then this traffic ceased entirely.
 The British had become suspicious and did not resume radio operations until six weeks later, after couriers had been able to deliver new codes throughout this far-flung theatre of operations.

-The results obtained by communication intelligence provided Field Marsh Erwin Rommel with accurate information.
+The results obtained by communication intelligence provided Field Marshal Erwin Rommel with accurate information.
 His talent for gaining unexpected success in armoured warfare, where radio communication played a pivotal role, had already brought him a number of victories as a commander of a 7th Panzer Division in the Campaign in the West.
 In the desert, Rommel encouraged this new method of tactical reconnaissance, especially since the results or German air reconnaissance were limited by British air superiority.
 To facilitate the detailed evaluation or information by the intercept company, Rommel's chief of staff always had two field trunk circuits at his disposal to handle incoming telephone and teletype traffic.
 During all his inspection trips to the front, Rommel was personally informed by radio about all important results obtained by radio intelligence.
 It may be assumed that the British did not employ any radio intelligence of their own against the German Africa Corps; at least they did not succeed in solving Rommel's codes.
 Thus, German radio intelligence was able to work unsuspected by the British.